Untamed Youth: Mystery Science Theater 3000

 The film was featured in episode #112 of Mystery Science Theater 3000, premiering on the Comedy Channel on January 27, 1990.
 In his recap of the episode, Kevin Murphy notes the movie's exploitative nature, writing, "No opportunity to show [Mamie Van Doren] in her underwear is wasted."
-Murphy also claims Untamed Youth gained MST3K its first negative review.
+Murphy also claims Untamed Youth garnered MST3K its first negative review.
 The magazine Gorezone panned the series and "complain[ed] about the fact that [the MST3K performers] talked over Eddie Cochran's only song."
 According to writer / performers Trace Beaulieu and Josh Weinstein, writing the episode drove the staff to get "a little hammered" on tequila and beer.

-As he did with all of the first-season episodes — the best first-season episode in his rankings is Project Moonbase, ranked #170 — writer Jim Vorel ranked the episode low, placing it at #179 out of 197 episodes from the twelve seasons.
-The ranking is a product of the unpolished first-season riffing, as Vorel calls Untamed Youth "fairly harmless," with Mamie Van Doren "at the height of her considerable powers."
+As he did with all of the first-season episodes—the best first-season episode in his rankings is Project Moonbase, ranked #170—writer Jim Vorel ranked the episode low, placing it at #179 out of 197 episodes from the twelve seasons.
+The ranking is a product of the unpolished first-season riffing, as Vorel calls Untamed Youth "fairly harmless", with Mamie Van Doren "at the height of her considerable powers."
 However, he also noted Van Doren's "profoundly off-key" vocals.

-Shout!
-Factory released the episode on DVD as part of its Volume XXIX box set.
+Shout Factory released the episode on DVD as part of its Volume XXIX box set.
 The Untamed Youth disc included an interview with Mamie Van Doren as a bonus feature.
-The set, released on March 25, 2014, included three other episodes: The Pumaman (episode #903), Hercules and the Captive Women (episode (#412), and The Thing That Couldn't Die (episode #805).
+The set, released on March 25, 2014, included three other episodes: The Pumaman (#903), Hercules and the Captive Women (#412), and The Thing That Couldn't Die (#805).

 Untamed Youth was updated for MST3K in a 2021 livestream version during Joel Hodgson's Make More MST3K campaign on Kickstarter.